Healthcare

 For pre-op patients, it can be used to convey the set of instructions to be taken into consideration before the operation.

-Similarly, for post-op patients,’ telemedicine’s remote patient monitoring and automated follow-ups feature can be a convenient and cost-effective way to give them clinical treatment out of the walls as well as guide them the best practices to recover faster.
+Similarly, for post-op patients,’ telemedicine’s remote patient monitoring and automated follow-up feature can be a convenient and cost-effective way to give them clinical treatment out of the walls as well as guide them the best practices to recover faster.

 This adaptable feature will help in reducing in-person visits and hospital readmissions (helping providers) without having the patient leave home (meeting a patient’s comfort).